 As of the July 1, 2010 actuarial valuation date, the projected unit credit actuarial cost was used.
 The amortization periods used include a level percent of pay and are open.
 The actuarial assumptions included a 5% interest discount rate and an annual medical healthcare cost trend rate of 11% initially, reduced by increments of 0.5% each year until reaching the 6% ultimate trend rate, as well as a 3.5% growth in payroll per annum.
+An inflation rate of 0% is assumed for the purpose of this computation.
 The unfunded actuarial accrued liability (UAAL) is being amortized over 30 years from establishment.
 Difference between the expected and actual UAAL in future years will be amortized over 30 years.